Single Track Trail Planning - Lake Elmo Park Reserve

 - Explore potential funding opportunities for implementation in future years

-The project survey is now closed - thank you to those who participated and helped spread the word.
+Thank you to those who participated and helped spread the word.
 The project team will now review the data.
-Please subscribe to project updates (see link in sidebar) to be notified of future public engagement opportunities.
+Please subscribe to project updates to be notified of future public engagement opportunities.

-Click on the project themes below to learn more about project goals and priorities.
+Take a look at the tabbed menu below to view the project themes and learn more about project goals and priorities.

 - Trail will be designed with the highest standards for sustainable trail design, including, minimizing erosion and wildlife impact

 - Study area primarily consists of a previously disturbed area of the park.
-View Natural Resource Quality Map
+A Natural Resource Quality Map is available for viewing

 - High-quality native plant communities and large diameter trees will be avoided